pablo-lamtenzan/MiniShell/README.md

 ### IV) Builtins and features

 To stop a process witout a controlling tty signals SIGSTOP and SIGTSTP can be used.
-SIGSTOP can be ignored and SIGTSTP and is send when ctrl^Z is typed in the terminal.
+SIGSTOP can't be ignored and SIGTSTP and is send when ctrl^Z is typed in the terminal.
 A process can be resume receiving SIGCONT.

 Futhermore, we handle SIGINT (sent when ctrl^C is typed in the terminal), who requires the termination of the current process execution, SIGQUIT (sent when ctrl^\\ is typed on the terminal), who cuases a coredump in the current execution.
 And of corse, we handle SIGTERM and SIGHUP who makes minishell terminate but with time to free all the ressources and exit clean.